 Preparing to Sell a Business

+Preparing to sell a business with the help of a merger and acquisition consultant.
 Statistics show that approximately 80 percent of businesses sell when they are marketed for sale.
 This means that approximately 20 percent of businesses never sell.

 Sometimes business owners are their own worst enemies when preparing to sell a business.

 A survey of merger and acquisition (M&A) consultants and business brokers showed some very interesting insight.
 They were asked to identify top issues that were problematic in the ability of preparing to sell a business successfully.
 The top response was seller valuation expectations; sixty nine percent of merger & acquisition consultants and business brokers indicated this issue as being the most problematic in selling a business.

 Starting on the next page are some other reasons why many businesses do not sell.

 The Top 10 Key Reasons Why Many Businesses Do Not Sell

 - The valuation of the business is too high, in some cases by as much as 100%.